Meandering the world, one whisky at a time

 Beam Suntory distils Maker’s Mark bourbon in Loretto, Kentucky.
 Production of Maker’s Mark started in 1954 after T. William “Bill” Samuels Sr. purchased the distillery known as Burks’ Distillery.

 His wife, Marjorie “Margie” Samuels, gave the whisky its name.
 She designed the now-classic label and came up with the red wax-dipping top that provides the bottle with its distinctive look.
-1968 saw the first bottle of Maker’s Mark.
+1968 saw the first bottle of Maker’s Mark whiskey.

 Also Read: Maker’s Mark vs Woodford Reserve

-It is bottled when the tasters agree that it is ready, roughly around 6 yo.
+It is bottled when the tasters agree that it is ready, roughly around 6 years old.
 The Maker’s Mark mash bill does not include rye.
 Instead of rye, Maker’s Mark uses red winter wheat (16%), along with corn (70%) and malted barley (14%).

 It is an excellent introduction to bourbon for someone who wants to explore it American bourbon more broadly.